 Digoxin is often used in patients with systolic dysfunction who remain symptomatic despite optimal therapy, although this is not based on evidence.
 Heart failure patients with AF may have digoxin prescribed to control heart rate.

-Table 2 summarises common pharmacological treatments for heart failure.
 Practitioners should check the British National Formulary for cautions, contraindications, side-effects and doses.

 While drug therapy remains the mainstay of treatment, non-pharmacological intervention improves management.
 It consists of education, lifestyle advice and exercise where appropriate.
 Device therapy should also be considered.
 Finally, patients with end-stage heart failure should be considered for palliative care.